 The INSITE Programme currently has 3 live invitations for tender.
 Interested parties are invited to tender for any or all of these opportunities.
-The cost of any submission should be in the range of £50,000 to £500,000.
+The cost of any submission should be in the range of $\pm 50,000$ to $\pm 500,000$ .
 Bids at the upper end of this range should address more than one of the invitations to tender.
 You must declare any third-party funding being used to supplement this research.

-A copy of the Research Contract you as the Research Provider will be asked to sign upon award is attached to this call, by submitting an application to INSITE Phase 3 you agree to the terms within that contract without variation.
+You as the Research Provider will be asked to sign a Research Contract upon submission of the detailed proposal should you be successful at the outline stage.
+By submitting an application to INSITE Phase 3 you agree to the terms within that contract without variation.
 If there are any variations you as Research Provider would require to enable participation in INSITE Phase 3, these must be stated within your application.